 I could figure out what my mother’s look was not, but it took me awhile to figure out what it was.
 At first I thought it may be joy, but that had a different tinge than what I saw.
 It wasn’t happiness either.
 I’m sure she was happy because I was happy, but that’s not what showed on her face at the moment.

 I finally figured it out.
 I think it took me so long because I don’t remember ever seeing that look in my mother’s on looking gaze before.
 It was pride.
 For some reason, she was proud of me.
 Had you asked me how much my mother’s pride would mean to me, I would have assessed it at a pittance.
-But having now experienced it, I felt invigorated Just as I only feared when fear was warranted, my mother only showed pride when pride was earned.
+But having now experienced it, I felt invigorated.
+Just as I only feared when fear was warranted, my mother only showed pride when pride was earned.
 My mother was proud of me.

 Though still fearful, I took my determination and my mother’s confidence to the chair with me, as I awaited the plunger’s insertion into my spine.
 Michael guided me to my seat, and I awaited further instructions.

-“Are you ready, Jennifer?” he asked.
+“Are you ready, Jada?” he asked.

 “I’m ready,” I replied truthfully.
 Well, I was as ready as I’d ever be.

-“Linda – Jake, are you all ready?”
+“Linda – Jalen, are you all ready?”

 “Ready, sir,” I heard two strong replies echo out behind me, as I stared straight ahead at both of my parents.

-“Jennifer, please sit up as straight as possible.
+“Jada, please sit up as straight as possible.
 The chair is going to maneuver around you to secure you in place.”

 I sat up as straight as I could.
-I heard the grinding of gears and felt the vibration of their effort beneath me.
-I saw to my left, what looked like a masseuse’s table on a hinge, coming up from beneath me and making it’s way over top of me.
+I heard the grinding of gears and felt the vibration of their mechanical effort beneath me.
+I saw to my left, what looked like a masseuse’s table on a hinge, coming up from beneath me and making its way over top of me.
 As the table was coming over me, the curved back and legs of my chair began to straighten.
 The two pieces came together until I was sandwhiched tightly, but comfortably between the two.

-“How would you prefer to lie, Jennifer?”
+“How would you prefer to lie, Jada?”
 Michael asked me.

 Wow.
 I had options?
 Could I also get a one inch needle instead of a four inch?
 Or maybe I could get a shot in the arm instead of the spine.
 I guess I had better take what they give me.
 “I’d like to be upright, facing my parents, if you don’t mind.”